Etrinque/rssagg/README.md

 The core logic of the project is implemented in the utils/handlers.go file, which defines various API endpoints for creating, reading, updating, and deleting (CRUD) operations on users, feeds, and follow feeds.

-#### Some notable functions include:

-- handleUsersCreate: Creates a new user account
-- handleGetAllFeeds: Retrieves all available feeds
-- handleCreateFollowFeed: Creates a new follow feed for a given user
-- handleGetPostByUser: Retrieves posts associated with a specific user

 ---

 ### API Endpoints